Reese565/speech_polarization/README.md

 ### Architecture

 We implement a neural architecture similar to the Relationship Modeling Network (RMN) put forward bby Iyyer et al. [(2016)](https://www.aclweb.org/anthology/N16-1180/).
-The code used to implement our unique variant of the RMN is [here](https://github.com/Reese565/speech_polarization/blob/master/scripts/modeling/rmn.py).
+The code used to implement our unique variant of the RMN is [here](https://github.com/Reese565/speech_polarization/blob/master/scripts/modeling/rmn.py), and the code used to do the analysis illustrated in the paper is [here](https://github.com/Reese565/speech_polarization/blob/master/scripts/modeling/rmn_analyzer.py).

 ### Authors